VIP-10/Hardware-Hacks-Workshop/docs/info.md

 -->

 ## How it works
 This circuit simply takes each input signal and inverts it — if the input is ON (1), the output turns OFF (0), and vice versa.
-It’s basically a set of NAND gates used as a template to test and build more complex digital logic circuits.
+It’s basically a set of OR gates used as a template to test and build more complex digital logic circuits.

 ## How to test
 Toggle the input switches (the left-side green blocks) and watch what happens on the output side (right-side green blocks / display).
 See what the default behavior is (likely simple inverters).